StefanCardnell/LoLTracker/README.txt

 - I AM A PROGRAMMING NOOB!
 The source code is probably inefficient and is largely uncommented, while the program itself could be riddled with bugs.

-[BUG FIXES/UPDATES]:

-[11TH MARCH 2015]:
-- If connection errors occured then the program would exit, this has now hopefully been fixed.
-- Sometimes after a game ended and the program went to search for a new game, it would re-find the game just exited, this has hopefully been fixed.
-[12TH MARCH 2015]:
-- Fixed errors where the program would crash if a champion wasn't recognised (e.g. after a new patch).
-[26TH MAY 2015]:
-- System now deals with status errors sent back by Riot, which would cause anomalous behaviour before.
-[30TH MAY 2015]:
-- Fixed an issue where league/division wasn't shown properly in Hexakill game-mode.
-[21ST JUNE 2015]:
-- Fixed a bug where program would crash when searching for post-game stats.
-[4TH AUGUST 2015]:
-- Improved source code somewhat.
-- Updated to include Butcher's Bridge gamemodes.

 [TO USE THE PROGRAM] [IMPORTANT!!]:

 DOWNLOAD THE APPROPRIATE LIBRARIES!